PhotonVision/photonvision-docs/source/docs/installation/sw_install/limelight.rst

 - :download:`Limelight Version 2 <files/Limelight2/hardwareConfig.json>`.
 - :download:`Limelight Version 2+ <files/Limelight2+/hardwareConfig.json>`.

-.. note:: No hardware config is provided for the Limelight 3 as AprilTags do not require the LEDs and the camera FOV is determined as part of calibration.
+.. note:: No hardware config is provided for the Limelight 3 as AprilTags do not require the LEDs (meaning nobody has reverse-engineered what I/O pins drive the LEDs) and the camera FOV is determined as part of calibration.

 :ref:`Import the hardwareConfig.json file <docs/additional-resources/config:Importing and Exporting Settings>`.
 Again, this is **REQUIRED** or target measurements will be incorrect, and LEDs will not work.